Hi, I’m Jeremy, an independent documentary filmmaker.

 In 2014, he directed Lahore Landing, an interactive documentary on another side of Pakistan not commonly seen in the media.
 It went on to be exhibited at the International Documentary Film Festival Amsterdam, the largest documentary festival in the world.

-Jeremy works closely with outlets like Channel NewsAsia and Yahoo Singapore, and clients like Michelin Guide and Ethos Books, directing and producing news features and documentaries.
+Jeremy works closely with outlets like Channel NewsAsia and Not Safe For TV (NSFTV), and clients like Ethos Books and Michelin Guide, directing and producing news features and documentaries.
 His video on the underwater rugby scene in Singapore garnered an EPPY Award, and his short documentary on the first Michelin-starred hawker went viral with 4 million views and won an Honourable Mention for “Excellence in Video Reporting” at the SOPA 2017 Awards.

 He was a co-founder of Run & Gun Media, a media company that aimed to push boundaries in storytelling in the local journalism scene.
 In 2019, he moved on to pursue a deeper direction in documentary filmmaking.